Conference 2004: A meeting of minds

 Three attributes contribute to providing a good service:

 - advising on the best way to achieve this

 - working on time, to budget and to an acceptable standard.

 These features are interrelated.
-A written brief helps freelances to be clear about what clients expect.
+A written brief helps freelancers to be clear about what clients expect.
 A good brief will give information on market, readership, the budget and the 'usability' required for the finished material, as well as on routine issues such as style.
 Advising involves assessing what the problems are in achieving this brief.
-If it is overambitious in terms of budget or time, then good advice on how to overcome this makes a freelance a valuable expert whom a client will want to use again.
+If it is overambitious in terms of budget or time, then good advice on how to overcome this makes a freelancer a valuable expert whom a client will want to use again.
 Lastly, being reliable in terms of timing, standards and budget is the sign of a true professional.

 Our goal should be to be seen as professionals.
 In this way, we gain both power and satisfaction.

 Reported by Stephanie Hall

 Sue looked at the choices we make in different situations.
 She stressed that negotiation is about communicating.
 It is about finding common ground.